CN-TU/pysdoclust/README.md

 - scipy
 - sklearn

-By default, SDO uses distance.cdist (from the scipy package) for calculating point distances and distance matrices (no-method or method="brute").
+By default, SDO uses distance.cdist (from the scipy package) for calculating point distances and distance matrices (default method or method="brute").
 Instead, you can use approximate neighbor search with:

 - [FAISS](https://pypi.org/project/faiss-cpu/)
 - [pyNNdescent](https://pypi.org/project/pynndescent/)

-Then you will need to install these packages if calling SDO or SDOclust with method="faiss" or method="pynndescent", e.g.:
+In such a case you will need to install the respective packages when calling SDO or SDOclust with method="faiss" or method="pynndescent", e.g.:

         import sdoclust as sdo
         mdl = sdo.SDO(method='faiss')

-However, note that the dominant factor in searching is the set of observers *O*, which is typically within a few hundred to a few thousand data points.
-This means that the default "brute" method is going to obtain equivalent runtimes to "faiss" or "pynndescent" and, in principle, better accuracy.
-Therefore, these alternatives are suitable when setting pretty large values of *k* (which is usually not necessary).
+However, note that, rather than the dataset *X*, the dominant factor in searching is the set of observers *O*, which is typically within a few hundred to a few thousand data points.
+This means that the default "brute" method is going to obtain better accuracy with equivalent runtimes to "faiss" or "pynndescent".
+Therefore, these alternatives are suitable when setting pretty large values of *k*.
+For default or low, *k* use the default approach.

 ## Examples of usage